Monotone solutions for mean field games master equations : continuous state space and common noise: Existence of monotone solutions

 where $\phi : \mathbb{R}^2 \to \mathbb{R}$ is a continuous function, smooth in its first argument and H\"older continuous in its second one, with $\rho$ a smooth non-negative even function.
 By regularizing $\phi$, one obtain a regularization of $f$.
 Hence such a coupling $f$ is the closure of couplings satisfying the assumptions of Theorem \ref{existclassic}.
-Moreover it satisfies the required assumptions. \end{Rem} \begin{proof} Let us consider sequences $(f_n)_{n \geq 0}$ and $(U_{0,n})_{n \geq 0}$ which approximate $f$ and $U_0$.
-For any $n \geq 0$, thanks to Theorem \ref{existclassic}, there exists a (unique) solution $U_n$ of \eqref{me} associated to $f_n$ and $U_{0,n}$.
-Using Proposition \ref{holderU}, we obtain that the sequence $(U_n)_{n \geq 0}$ is a uniformly continuous sequence of functions.
-Since it is bounded uniformly for $t = 0$, we deduce from Ascoli-Arzela Theorem that $(U_n)_{n \geq 0}$ is a compact sequence for the uniform convergence.
-Hence, extracting a subsequence if necessary, it converges toward a limit $U_*$.
-Since for all $n \geq 0$, $U_n$ is a classical solution of \eqref{me} (associated to $f_n$ and $U_{0,n}$) we deduce that it is also a monotone solution of the same equation.
-We finally conclude using Proposition \ref{stabtime} that $U_*$ is a monotone solution of \eqref{me}. \end{proof}
+Moreover it satisfies the required assumptions.